-Zen estimation - bare minimum iteration planningDecember 14, 2015 project management estimation
+Zen estimation - bare minimum iteration planningDecember 14, 2015 in Engineering philosophy

 I think agile story estimation à la planning poker isn’t agile any more.
 It breeds too much verbal discussion that doesn’t lead to improving productivity.
 The ability to put down a number produces false confidence in expected outcomes by letting you wrap an unknown and undefined number of complications into a clean-looking (albeit higher) estimate.
 What you are really saying with that number is that you don’t know how long the task will take.

 I made up a new way of estimating software development scope (as a thought experiment this morning).
 I call it… zen estimation.

 - Scope is broken down into stories.
 A story is the business deliverable unit.
 Requirements are shared on the story level.